The history and heritage of Laurentian Camp Cherith dates back to the 1940′s. Camp as we currently know it has been operating since 1969.

 - 1991: Camp changes to three one-week sessions.

 - May 12, 1992: Sonya Uloth, a long time staff member, dies of cancer.
-Sonya, known by her camp name as “Tony”, managed tuck at camp.
-Kalalla’s tuck room becomes known as “Tony’s Tuck”.
+Sonya, known by her camp name as “Toni”, managed tuck at camp.
+Kalalla’s tuck room becomes known as “Toni’s Tuck”.

 - 1994: We try four weeks of camp — two in July, and another two in August.